Teners-net/laravel-extras/README.md

   - make:repository
   - contruct:with-values\
     Add and set public values in the contruct of files generated with other artisan commands, e.g: make:event, make:mail, make:notification
+  - cast to slug\
+    Extend Cast to provide 'slug' cast
+  - MakeArrayTrait

 <br>